Worldpay, M&A in focus as European shares consolidate; Italy banks up

-LONDON A spate of dealmaking news swept European stocks on Tuesday, with Worldpay (WPG.L) soaring after bid approaches, helping mitigate a broad based pull back from the previous session's strong gains.
+LONDON (Reuters) - A spate of dealmaking news swept European stocks on Tuesday, with Worldpay (WPG.L) soaring after bid approaches, helping mitigate a broad based pull back from the previous session's strong gains.

 The pan-European STOXX 600 fell 0.3 percent, in line with a dip in euro zone stocks .STOXXE and Britain's FTSE .FTSE index.